The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 7) Clouds (Type & Cover)

-It is no secret that clouds are one of the quickest ways to determine current and future weather conditions.
-Studying them in more detail with scientific equipment is very valuable to make very accurate assessments of present and feature atmospheric conditions.
+It is no secret that clouds are one of the quickest ways to determine current and forecast future weather conditions.
+Studying them in more detail with scientific equipment is very valuable to make accurate assessments of present and future atmospheric conditions.

 Instrument For Measuring Clouds